hyperledger/bevel/docs/source/developer/corda-ent-helmcharts.md

 ### Charts description

 #### templates
-- This folder contains template structures which when combined with values ,will generate valid Kubernetes manifest files for Doorman implementation.
+- This folder contains template structures which when combined with values, will generate valid Kubernetes manifest files for Idman implementation.
-- This folder contains following template files for Doorman implementation
+- This folder contains following template files for Idman implementation

   - deployment.yaml:
-      This file is used as a basic manifest for creating a Kubernetes deployment for Doorman .
-The file basically describes the container and volume specifications of the Doorman.
-The file defines container where doorman container is defined with corda image and corda jar details.
-The init container init-creds creates doorman db root password and user credentials at mount path , init-certificates init container basically configures doorman keys.jks by fetching certsecretprefix from the vault, change permissions init-containers provides permissions to base directory and db-healthcheck init-container checks for db is up or not.
+      This file is used as a basic manifest for creating a Kubernetes deployment for Idman.
+The file basically describes the container and volume specifications of the Idman.
+The file defines container where idman container is defined with corda image and corda jar details.
+The init container init-creds creates idman db root password and user credentials at mount path, init-certificates init container basically configures idman keys.jks by fetching certsecretprefix from the vault, change permissions init-containers provides permissions to base directory and db-healthcheck init-container checks for db is up or not.

   - pvc.yaml:
-      This yaml is used to create persistent volumes claim for the Doorman deployment.A persistentVolumeClaim volume is used to mount a PersistentVolume into a Pod.
+      This yaml is used to create persistent volumes claim for the Idman deployment.A persistentVolumeClaim volume is used to mount a PersistentVolume into a Pod.
 	  PersistentVolumes provide a way for users to 'claim' durable storage  without having the information details of the particular cloud environment.
-	  This file creates persistentVolumeClaim for Doorman pvc.
+	  This file creates persistentVolumeClaim for Idman pvc.

   - service.yaml:
       This template is used as a basic manifest for creating a service endpoint for our deployment.
-	  This service.yaml creates ca service endpoint.The file basically specifies service type and kind of service ports for doorman server.
+	  This service.yaml creates ca service endpoint.The file basically specifies service type and kind of service ports for idman server.

 #### Chart.yaml